arshadrebin/efs/README.md

 Here we are going to see how we can mount the above EFS to an ASG created Instances.

+#### Step 1

 For this we need to create a Launch Configuration.

+Go to EC2 >> Launch configuration section for creating the Launch configuration.
+Choose the name, AMI, Instance type, security group, key pair as per your wish.

+Copy and paste the below userdata under the Advanced configuration part.
+Change the fs-id as per yours.

 ```
 #!/bin/bash